What is Vendor Finance & How It Helps Increase Sales

 Debt Vendor Financing occurs when the client or business agrees to borrow the finance payment to purchase the goods or services they may need, with interest included.
 This can be paid off over a certain period of time.

-If this payment is not successful, it results in the dismissal of any future financial arrangements, and a bad debt write off.
+If this payment is not successful, it results in the dismissal of any future financial arrangements and a bad debt write-off.

 Equity Vendor Finance

 Equity Vendor Financing is the process of the client offering an amount of its own company’s shares in exchange for the goods or services it requires from the vendor; rather than using financial payments.
 Ultimately, the vendor then becomes a shareholder of the client’s business, additionally having a small amount of control in further business decisions.
+This method of financing is common for small and start-up businesses.

-What is a Vendor Note?
+What Is a Vendor Note?

 A vendor note is a type of supplier finance.
 It is a financial agreement for the customer to pay the vendor for the product or goods received over a short period of time.
-This is particularly good for smaller businesses, who require goods or a product swiftly, but do not have the current funds to pay straight away.
+This is particularly good for smaller businesses, who require goods or a product swiftly but do not have the current funds to pay straight away.

-What does it cost to offer Vendor Finance?
+What Does It Cost to Offer Vendor Finance?

 Increase your sales conversions today with our Partner Finance Solutions.